posco/poscotsocom/_pages/about.md

     <p>Haslegrave Building</p>
     <p>Loughborough University</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-latest_posts: true # includes a list of the newest posts
+latest_posts: false # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

-Write your biography here~~.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am Reader in Computer Networks and Systems in the Department of Computer Science at the Loughborough University.
+I am currently researching in the areas of network service composition and chaining, edge computing, stateful programmable data plane and network resource management.

+My research has been mainly funded by The Engineering and Physical Sciences Research Council (EPSRC) and Innovate UK include:

+- IoDT<sup>2</sup>: Internet of Digital Twin Things, 05/2024-04/2027, €2,682.2K
+- 5G-IoTNet: Enabling Seamless Federation of 5G and IoT Networks, 04/2024-03/2025, £1,004,204
+- Serverless Edge Computing for 5G Edge Devices, 11/2022-05/2024, £499,223
+- IEoT: Intelligent Edge of Things, 07/2020-06/2022, £972,750
+- SYNC: Synergistic Network Policy Management for Cloud Data Centres, 4/2017-3/2018. http://www.sync-project.com, £100,786
+- Fruit: The Federated Raspberry Pi Micro-infrastructure Testbed, 1/2017-12/2018. £909,548

+I am accepting self-funded PhD student applications (including CSC studentship).
+If you’re interested in doing a PhD with me, please get in touch!